maxmouchet/vamk-timetables/README.md

 vamk-timetables
 ===============

-Online timetables for the Vaasa University of Applied Sciences.
+Timetables API for the Vaasa University of Applied Sciences.